 Homeownership for the Brave is a specialty loan program that can be used with a VA loan and requires zero down payment.
-Naturally, these are reserved exclusively for veterans and service members or their surviving spouses.
+Of course, these are only for veterans, qualifying reservists, active-duty service members, or their surviving spouses.

-Next, contact an approved lender from that THDA list (link above).
-Tell the agent that you’re interested in a Great Choice home loan and they should quickly establish whether or not you’re a qualifying buyer.
+Next, contact an approved lender from the THDA list (linked above).
+Tell the agent that you’re interested in a Great Choice home loan, and they should quickly establish whether or not you’re a qualified buyer.
 If you are, your lender will walk you through the entire process.

 Tennessee first-time home buyer grants

 THDA offers a down payment assistance program called Great Choice Plus.
-This is a second mortgage that comes in two varieties: a deferred loan or an amortizing loan.
+This second mortgage comes in two varieties: a deferred loan or an amortizing loan.
 These Great Choice Plus DPAs must be used with a Great Choice home loan.

 - Deferred DPA option: Offers loan amounts of up to $6,000 toward your down payment and/or closing costs.
 This loan requires no monthly payments and charges 0% interest.
 At the end of 30 years, your loan is forgiven in full.
 However, if you sell your home or refinance your mortgage before the 30 years are up, you’ll have to repay the whole amount